 US oil surges 5.4% to settle at $56.65 after Trump says Iran made a ‘very big mistake’

-U.S. oil jumped on Thursday after Iran shot down a U.S. military drone, prompting President Donald Trump to blast Tehran on Twitter and fueling concerns of a conflict between the two countries.
+U.S. oil surges on Thursday after Iran shot down a U.S. military drone, prompting President Donald Trump to blast Tehran on Twitter and fueling concerns of a conflict between the two countries.

 The strained relationship has sent crude prices soaring since more than 20% of the world’s oil output comes from the Middle East.
 Any threats to the free flow of oil through key chokepoint the Strait of Hormuz could dampen crude supplies.